languagecodec/languagecodec.github.io/index.md

 </table>

 <p>&nbsp;</p>
-2. Such is their ponderous weight that they cannot rise from the horizon; but, obeying an impulse from higher currents, their dense consistency slowly yields.<br>
+2.Such is their ponderous weight that they cannot rise from the horizon; but, obeying an impulse from higher currents, their dense consistency slowly yields.<br>
 <table>
     <tr>
         <th> GT</th>